 Under our bylaws, our directors are divided into three classes.
-Each class consists, as nearly as possible, of the total number of directors, and each class selected for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+Each class consists, as nearly as possible, often-third of the total number of directors, and each class selected for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Holders of our common stock and preferred stock vote together as a class for the election of directors, except that the holders of our term preferred stock have the sole right to elect two of our directors.
-At each annual meeting of stockholders held in the third year following the year of their election.
-Each director will hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+At each annual meeting of our stockholders, the successors to the class of directors whose term expires at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
 Information regarding our Board of Directors is as follows (the address for each director is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102):